'Give me my money back!'

 If you're thinking of grabbing something on eBay, the key is the difference between 'buy it now' purchases and 'auction-style' purchases.

-If there's one thing to remember, it's that 'buy it now' items have the same protection as buying from a shop (statutory rights, distance selling etc), whereas auction purchases count as second-hand.
+If there's one thing to remember, it's that 'buy it now' items have the same protection as buying from a shop (statutory rights, cooling off etc), whereas auction purchases count as second-hand.
 For more info, see the eBay Buying Secrets guide.

 How to make 'em pay up